 Empirical data gathered from the case study have confirmed our belief that news consumption has a built-in regularity whose continuity hinges on gratifications of the utilitarian and escapist urges a person has when faced with choice of media, which explained why the most favored media channel was not the one nominated to be the most credible.
 The issue at hand goes beyond a simple stimulus-response, decoder-encoder and action-reaction sort of dyadic social relationship.
-It also transcends the problem of what means people have at their disposal to overcome or at least circumvent the influence of mass media.
-Compared with credibility defined as concrete manifestation of media professionalism, ideological consistency appears to be superior in cementing the message-mind relationship.
+It also transcends the problem of what means people have at their disposal to overcome or at least circumvent the influence of media professionalism, ideological consistency appears to be superior in cementing the message-mind relationship.